-The U.S. Environmental Protection Agency (EPA) Region 41 and Region 52 have received your letter dated September 29, 2022, in which the Federal Highway Administration (FHWA) invites EPA to become a Cooperating Agency for the above-referenced project.
+The U.S. Environmental Protection Agency (EPA) Region 4 and Region 5 have received your letter dated September 29, 2022, in which the Federal Highway Administration (FHWA) invites EPA to become a Cooperating Agency for the above-referenced project.
 This letter serves as EPA Region 5's acceptance of Cooperating Agency status, as defined in the Council of Environmental Quality regulations at 40 CFR 1501.6.
 EPA Region 4 will consider their internal capacity and respond to your request separately.
 EPA Region 5 will serve as the primary EPA point of contact for the environmental review process, and we request that FHWA send project documents and meeting invitations to both EPA Region 4 and Region 5.

 As a Cooperating Agency, to the extent that staff capacity and resources allow, EPA Region 5 will (1) review draft documents in accordance with our authority under the National Environmental Policy Act, Council on Environmental Quality regulations (40 CFR Parts 1500-1508), and Section 309 of the Clean Air Act (CAA), and (2) participate in meetings and site visits.
 EPA will not assist in preparing NEPA documents or other project materials.
 We request that FHWA provide at least two-weeks advanced notice of the times and dates of all meetings/conference calls and prior to submittal of documents for our review.
 We also request a 30-day window for EPA's review and comment on early coordination materials.
 Please provide electronic copies of all materials and refrain from sending paper copies.
-EPA retains its independent review and comment during the U.S. Army Corps of Engineers' Clean Water Act Section 404 permitting process.
+EPA retains its independent review and comment authority under Section 309 of the CAA.
+Additionally, EPA retains its right to review and comment during the U.S. Army Corps of Engineers' Clean Water Act Section 404 permitting process.

-1 EPA Region 4, based in Atlanta, has responsibility for the state of Kentucky.
+&lt;sup>1 EPA Region 4, based in Atlanta, has responsibility for the state of Kentucky.

-2 EPA Region 5, based in Chicago, has responsibility for the state of Ohio.
+&lt;sup>2 EPA Region 5, based in Chicago, has responsibility for the state of Ohio.